twolfson/spritesmith-engine-test/README.md

 ### Tests
 Our test suite has the following tests built into it:

+- assertSpecVersion - Verify the engine has a `specVersion` for the corresponding specification
 - interpretPngImage - Loads a PNG image and asserts we get the correct height/width
 - interpretJpgImage - Same as `interpretPngImage` but for a JPG
 - interpretGifImage - Same as `interpretPngImage` but for a GIF